anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       having different states.

-**Modified Java Classes:**
+## **Modified Java Classes:**
-Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions.
+_Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions._
+MAGIC NUMBERS AVOIDED BY ADDING NORMAL_PADDLE_WIDTH and SHORT_PADDLE_WIDTH
 - Main Class
-    - isGoldStauts renamed as isGoldStatus, sceneHeigt renamed as sceneHeight, and variables and functions with the word colide in it was renamed to collide for clarity.
+    - isGoldStauts renamed as isGoldStats, sceneHeigt renamed as sceneHeight, and variables and functions with the word colide in it was renamed to collide for clarity.
     - getter methods for sceneWidth and sceneHeight included because in Score class, the labels for messages are to be centered, therefore scene dimensions are needed.
     - paddleWidth is not final as it is changed according to the shortPaddle bonus.
       Setter method for paddleWidth added.
-    - new scene for the "how to play" page was introduced.
+    - new scene for the "about" page was introduced.
     - new flag variable invert introduced to inform other functions if paddle touches the invert bonus.
     - new flag variable startGame was introduced so that the functions loadGame and nextLevel do not set the visibility of the game buttons to true when moving to the next level or when starting a loaded game.